Mina-N/TopicModeling-NINR/README.md

 3. To run the R code, navigate to the R directory and open up the Rmd file in your favorite IDE (such as RStudio).

 4. To run the Python code, navigate to the Python directory.
 Then, create a virtual environment in this directory:
-- Run '' on the command prompt to create a virtual environment that supports Python 3 development.
+* Run 'py -m venv env' on the command prompt to create a virtual environment that supports Python 3 development.
+This command will create a directory named 'env'.
-- Run '' on the command prompt.
+* To activate the virtual environment, run '.\env\scripts\activate' on the command prompt.
--
+* Once the virtual environment is activated, run 'pip install -r requirements.txt' to install the Python libraries that this repository depends on.
+* You're all set!
+Now run 'jupyter notebook' to activate the IPython Notebook.